bet4a/d3wiki/Quantitative-Scales.md

 ## Power Scales

 Power scales are similar to linear scales, except there's an exponential transform that is applied to the input domain value before the output range value is computed.
-The mapping to the output range value *y* can be expressed as a linear function of the input domain value *x*: *y* = *mx^k* + *b*, where *k* is the exponent value.
+The mapping to the output range value *y* can be expressed as a function of the input domain value *x*: *y* = *mx^k* + *b*, where *k* is the exponent value.
+Power scales also support negative values, in which case the input value is multiplied by -1, and the resulting output value is also multiplied by -1.

 <a name="sqrt" href="#sqrt">#</a> d3.scale.<b>sqrt</b>()